What Can Cause Vaginal Dryness and How to Find Relief

 Eat for Your Hormones

 Focus on foods with omega-3 fatty acids (like salmon and walnuts), vitamin E, and phytoestrogens (think flaxseeds and soy).
-These all support healthy hormone production.
+All of these support healthy hormone production.
+For more tips, check out our guide on ways to increase vaginal lubrication.

 Keep Things Active Down There